jediknight813/llama-cpp-discord-bot/README.md

 ```

 # Using Docker
-Make sure you have docker desktop installed.
+Make sure you have docker desktop installed and running.

 1. Clone this repository:
 ```bash